 In the photographs and film recordings of the speeches held during the "" (Türkenbefreiungsfeier) in Schönbrunn Palace gardens on May 14, 1933, a row of microphones can be seen.
 Their stands, down which the connector cables coil, are arranged in a semicircle around a wooden podium on the garden terrace of the palace building.
 There are six microphones in total, two of which are mounted right above one another, and they are pointed at the speakers roughly at face level.
 Why half a dozen?
 While it is only possible to surmise which specific microphone was used for which purpose, their number is explained by the different transmission and recording channels.
 Besides being transmitted via public-address system in the palace park, the speeches were also recorded by two newsreel teams, broadcast live on , and probably also captured on records or in optical sound format by Austrian radio and by the Homeland Protection League (Heimatschutzverband).

-Clearly identifiable in the surviving pictures of the "Turks Deliverance Celebration" are two carbon microphones by Eugen Reisz from Berlin, the so-called Reisz microphones in a white marble block, which were used from the mid-1920s both for radio and for public addresses.
+Clearly identifiable in the surviving pictures of the "Turks Deliverance Celebration" are two carbon microphones by Eugen Reisz from Berlin—the so-called Reisz microphone in a white marble block, which was used from the mid-1920s both for radio and for public addresses.
 Loudspeakers were definitely in operation at the mass rally in the on May 14, 1933, because otherwise hardly any of the Home Guard (Heimwehr) members standing in the parterre or in the avenues would have been able to hear the speeches.
 In a brochure on preparing for the event, it says: "All commands will be given via loudspeaker."
 In addition, the palace captainship (Schlosshauptmannschaft) at Schönbrunn subsequently invoiced the Austrian Homeland Protection as the event organizer thirteen kilowatt hours at fifty-seven groschen each, in other words a total of 7.41 schillings for the electricity used by the "loudspeaker system."
-Furthermore, on the left edge of a panorama of the "Turks Deliverance Celebration," part of a podium or truck marked "[Laut]sprecher"("[loud]speaker") has been captured.
+Furthermore, on the left edge of a panorama of the "Turks Deliverance Celebration," part of a podium or truck marked "[L]autsprecher"("[l]oudspeaker") has been captured.

-What kind of public-address system was installed in Schönbrunn Palace gardens on May 14, 1933, is documented neither in archives nor by the media of the time.
+What exact kind of public-address system was installed in Schönbrunn Palace gardens on May 14, 1933, is documented neither in archives nor by the media of the time.
 The New York company Western Electric had patented a centralized "Loud Speaking Public Address System" in 1922.
 It is quite conceivable that a speaker tower along these lines was set up at the "Turks Deliverance Celebration."
 After all, the company in Vienna that specialized in electroacoustic tasks, namely Czeija, Nissl & Co, was a subsidiary of Western Electric.
 Moreover, a dynamic microphone mounted on the speaker's podium closely resembles the models produced by Western Electric from the early 1930s, e.g., the moving-coil microphone 618A.
 The American company's products were also used via Czeija, Nissl & Co by Austrian radio, called Radio Verkehrs AG (RAVAG), which equipped its reporters with buttonhole microphones by Western Electric in spring 1933, for example.

 Also strongly represented in Vienna were the German electric companies.
 Siemens & Halske sold a range of dynamic loudspeakers around 1930, including the large "Riesenblatthaller," which was primarily suited for transmitting public addresses centrally, from a single position.
 In the early 1930s, Siemens and the Allgemeine Electricitäts-Gesellschaft (AEG) transferred their electroacoustic departments to their subsidiary Telefunken, which in this line of business specialized in decentralized public-address systems.
 In 1932, for example, Telefunken equipped Vienna's St. Stephen's Cathedral with dynamic microphones, as well as eleven loudspeakers mounted in the nave.
 On May 1, 1933, the company was responsible for the public-address system used at the Nazi celebration for the "Day of National Work" on Tempelhofer Feld in Berlin, where echo effects disrupted the acoustic quality.
 Hence in the following year, Telefunken presented the "mushroom loudspeaker" (Pilzlautsprecher) which emitted sound uniformly in a circle and went on to be used at a number of future Nazi rallies with distributed-element circuits.

-Whereas at the "Turks Deliverance Celebration" on May 14, 1933, a central speaker tower was presumably used to the left of the palace terrace, four months later Czeija, Nissl & Co installed a multipart public-address system with forty-eight electrodynamic loudspeakers in the same venue, Schönbrunn Palace gardens, which were mounted on flagpoles in the Great Parterre, on trees in the avenues, and on the balcony of the palace itself.
+Whereas at the "Turks Deliverance Celebration" on May 14, 1933, central speakers were presumably used to the left and right of the palace terrace, four months later Czeija, Nissl & Co installed a multipart public-address system with forty-eight electrodynamic loudspeakers in the same venue, Schönbrunn Palace gardens, which were mounted on flagpoles in the Great Parterre, on trees in the avenues, and on the balcony of the palace itself.
 This electroacoustic installation facilitated a Catholic Mass with some 300,000 participants, which took place in the context of the General German Catholic Congress on September 10, 1933.
 The voices of the speakers and choir were transmitted from the altar on the palace terrace via dynamic and carbon microphones; the peals came from a phonograph attached to an amplifier, which played the bells of St. Stephen's Cathedral on records.

 Due to the connections between Czeija, Nissl & Co and Western Electric, it is therefore possible that the aforementioned moving-coil microphone captured in some photographs of the "Turks Deliverance Celebration" was part of the public-address system.
-However, the carbon microphones in front of the speakers' podium would also have been suitable for this purpose, one of the two Reisz models, for instance, whose noise floor would have been less noticeable in the loudspeakers in the palace park than in the sound recording, for which dynamic microphones were usually used.
+However, the carbon microphones in front of the speaker's podium would also have been suitable for this purpose, one of the two Reisz models, for instance, whose noise floor would have been less noticeable in the loudspeakers in the palace park than in the sound film recording, for which dynamic microphones were usually used.
 In any case, it is a fact that a piece in the Fox Tönende Wochenschau newsreel, whose American production company was also linked with Western Electric by patent law, covered the "Turks Deliverance Celebration."
 The corresponding recording van stood between the Home Guard members in the parterre: a was positioned on the vehicle's roof and the apparatus for recording the optical sound was located inside the vehicle, from which a cable led to the microphone on the palace terrace.

 A couple of steps away from this black sedan, which belonged to either Fox Movietone News or a freelance cameraman, stood the truck of Selenophon Licht- und Tonbild GmbH, whose film studio was located nearby, namely at Maxingstrasse 13a on the western edge of Schönbrunn Palace gardens.
 The Viennese company had developed its own optical sound method in the 1920s and had been producing newsreels since 1930, initially under the company name, then for Hugo Engel Film GmbH, and from spring 1933 the company was commissioned with the propagandistic Österreich in Bild und Ton ("Austria in Image and Sound") by the federal chancellery.
 In contrast to the piece by Fox, these recordings of the "Turks Deliverance Celebration" from May 14, 1933, have not survived but the photographed vehicle is undoubtedly Selenophon's "traveling sound film studio," which was equipped with "all the feats of modern sound film technology and electroacoustics."
 The equipment also included a heptagonal microphone hung in a metal frame, which might be the same as the model that stood between the two Reisz blocks on the palace terrace.